YounGoat/jinang/README.md

 [![jinang's License](https://img.shields.io/npm/l/jinang.svg)](https://www.npmjs.com/package/jinang)
 [![latest version of jinang](https://img.shields.io/npm/v/jinang.svg)](https://www.npmjs.com/package/jinang)

+>	Other Languages / 敬请等待 / 敬請等待
+>	If links in this document not avaiable, please access [README on GitHub](https://github.com/YounGoat/jinang/blob/master/README.md) directly.

 The name *jinang* is abbreviation of "Jin-Nang", which in chinese means a magic box.
 The modules in *jinang* are independent for each other, and are for different usage.

 __jinang__ is an incubator.
 Successful sub modules may be encouraged to be published as independent NPM packages.